MicrosoftDocs/architecture-center/docs/reference-architectures/n-tier/multi-region-sql-server.md

 ### Virtual Machine Scale Sets

 Virtual Machine scale sets are available on all Windows VM sizes.
-You are only charged for the Azure VMs you deploy, as well as any additional underlying infrastructure resources consumed such as storage and networking.
-There are no incremental charges for the Virtual Machine scale sets service itself.
+You are only charged for the Azure VMs you deploy and any additional underlying infrastructure resources consumed such as storage and networking.
+There are no incremental charges for the Virtual Machine scale sets service.

 For single VMs pricing options See [Windows VMs pricing][Windows-vm-pricing]